 Tincture presses are available through retail outlets and online, although they can be somewhat expensive - ranging anywhere from $90 upwards.
 Here are a few resources for ordering a tincture press for your herbs.

-- Herb Tincture Press offers a stainless steel press for a very affordable $89.
+- Plant Based Pros offers a stainless steel press for about $200.

 - Your local health food store may have tincture presses available, or they may be able to direct you to a local source to obtain them.